 So… what does this have to do with a website?
 Absolutely everything!

 As your car takes you from place to place, improving your experience over walking.
 Your website moves people towards the goals of your website.
 Whether it’s closing a sale, marketing a new concept or educating your visitors, a solid website is an important part of your strategy.

 Like buying a car, a solid website needs solid planning, preparation and implementation.

-Your website needs maintenance.
+Your website needs maintenance from a good web development company.
 While you won’t wash or wax it, you should be updating the content, the photos, graphics and video to keep it looking fresh.
 As technology evolves around us your site may need to have things tweaked behind the scenes… it might be improving security with an updated script, adding a SSL, or maybe removing old content that is hindering your search engine optimization.
 Like your car, sites require regular maintenance.

 One day you something will make you realize your “new site” is now “an old site”.
 It may no longer reflect you, your organization, or show it in a way you want your friends (or visitors) to see.
 The estimates to repair it may exceed the cost of developing a new site and you’ll be back to planning for a new site.

 A website is never done.